-Currently located in Los Angeles, I live what I photograph.
-I spend up to years in the places I shoot, firstly building relationships and getting to know the place and secondly photographing my surroundings based on social issues and community.
-For me it is a part of remaining in the struggle for justice while having a creative outlet to keep sanity amongst the madness.
-I have supported liberation movements and photographed in Palestine, Bahrain, Serbia, Ukraine, Berlin, the United States and Mexico and many of the borderlands in between.
+Currently located in Los Angeles, K. Flo Razowsky lives what they photograph.
+Razowsky spends up to years in the places they document, firstly building relationships and getting to know the place and secondly photographing those surroundings based on social issues and community.
+It is part and parcel of being in the struggle for social justice while having a creative outlet to hopefully keep sane amongst the madness.
+Razowsky has supported liberation movements and photographed in Palestine, Bahrain, Serbia, Ukraine, Berlin, the United States and Mexico and many of the borderlands in between.

-As an Ashkenazic, queer and gender non-conforming person born and raised in the U.S., I exist within a seeming border space of its own - benefiting from white-skinned privilege that inevitably invisiblizes my cultural identity.
-It is from this place I create work.
-And as one who has spent a life kept sane through the lens of a camera, I believe that art can move people to act.
-I produce creative work to reflect this belief and I work to combine art with activism to highlight the context in which we live.
-I specifically photograph to show this world to those of us who benefit the most, those of us not forced up against the walls of this life.
+As an Ashkenazic, anti-Zionist, queer and gender non-conforming person born and raised in the U.S., Razowsky exists within a seeming border space of its own.
+It is from this place Razowsky creates work.
+And as one who has spent much life as an activist, Razowsky believes that art can move people to act and works to combine art with activism to highlight the context in which we live.

 These works have been exhibited in several solo shows and have been part of collaborative shows since the early 2000s and have been published in various online and print publications (select list below).